PoliticalGraveyard.com

 Schmitt, Peter J. (born c.1950) — of Massapequa, Nassau County, Long Island, N.Y.
 Born about 1950.
 Republican.
 Delegate to Republican National Convention from New York, 2004.
 Still living as of 2004.

 Schmitt, Philip H. — of Manhattan, New York County, N.Y.
 Socialist.
-Candidate for New York state senate 18th District, 1934.
-Presumed deceased.
+Candidate for U.S. Representative from New York 14th District, 1908; candidate for New York state senate 18th District, 1934.
 Burial location unknown.

 Schmitt, Phillip — of Southfield Township, Oakland County, Mich.
 Supervisor of Southfield Township, Michigan, 2009.
 Still living as of 2009.